 When many Northwest ferns have said adiós to most of their aboveground growth and have nearly left the stage, enter licorice fern.
 If you have it in your yard you might forget it’s there until the soft rains of autumn release it from its dormancy.
-Then—when you least expect it—bright green, featherlike fronds (to about 12 inches) appear and help brighten the landscape all winter long.
-Though it may stay evergreen where it is well established, receives some moisture in the form of mist or from a watering can, and is out of harsh sunlight, it is typically a summer deciduous plant.
+Then—when you least expect it—bright green, featherlike fronds (to about 12 inches) gradually appear to help brighten the landscape all winter long.
+Although licorice fern may stay evergreen where it is well established, out of harsh sunlight, and receives some moisture in the form of mist or from a watering can, it is typically a summer deciduous plant.
 It is a primary producer for other inhabitants within the ecosystem, including insects, birds, and other animals.

 Licorice fern occurs naturally in cooler parts of the Pacific Northwest (west of the Cascades) and near the California coast (as well as small sections of the Sierra Nevada), at low elevations.
 Disjunct populations in Idaho and Arizona are listed as imperiled.